luis-valdez/Learning-Journal/articles/elastic-search.md

 ## **7. Cluster State**
 Once a node has joined a cluster it’s registered in the cluster state, which is the metadata that represents the state of the whole cluster.
 It includes:
-	* the set of nodes in the cluster
+- The set of nodes in the cluster
-	* all cluster-level settings
+- All cluster-level settings
-	* information about the indices in the cluster, including their mappings and settings
+- Information about the indices in the cluster, including their mappings and settings
-	* the locations of all the shards in the cluster.
+- The locations of all the shards in the cluster.

 All this information can be found in the `ClusterState.java` file.